 My last piece of advice for this article would be to get yourself educated in the basic laws of the employment world.
 Time and time again I have seen people in a situation easily avoided by some basic knowledge.
 Do you know what employees are exempt from overtime?
 How do you pay for travel time for training seminars?
 What questions can you ask in a job interview and which do you have to steer clear of?
 Find an employment law seminar to attend.
 Invest in a good employment attorney you can ask the harder questions of.
 This can save you tons of money in the long-term and give you peace of mind.
 It’s also a key point in protecting yourself and your business.
 Most dental offices don’t have HR Departments, so you’re going to need to know the basics yourself.
 In fact, even if you do have an office manager or someone else in charge of HR in your office, you should still know the important laws, because if something goes wrong—you (the business owner) are the one who’s liable.

-How to handle this side of the business effectively is covered fully on the MGE Program, but if you have any particular questions regarding hiring or managing staff, give us a call at MGE.
+How to handle this side of the business effectively is covered fully on the MGE Program, and we have our online training platform, DDS Success, available for when you’ve successfully hired a new staff member.
+If you have any particular questions regarding hiring or managing staff, give us a call at MGE at (800) 640-1140.
 We’re always here to help!